 Detour Before Dark: Carnivore Indominus at The Buckhorn Steakhouse

-By Scott Thomas Anderson — originally published in the Roseville Press Tribune
+By Scott Thomas Anderson — Published in The Roseville Press Tribune

 Under dark-eyed, floating elks’ heads, a vintage portrait of The DeVilbiss Hotel still hangs against the saloon’s faded bricks: It’s a bleached mirage of Italianate masonry rising over a hamlet — it’s a black-and-white imprint of life on endless tracks of orchards.
 This photograph is what roped in the imagination of a butcher 34 years ago, inspiring him to mend The DeVillbiss’s barroom and create a red meat rendezvous point that captures the purest form of western eating.

 Today, John Pickerel’s accomplishment is drawing carnivores from around the region to the aged buildings of Winters, where coffee houses, wine bars and microbreweries have all cropped up around a cornerstone cookery filled with dark, dripping beef juice.